How the women of Amazon Studios are transforming global entertainment

 At Cannes Lions International Festival of Creativity 2021, Jennifer Salke, VP/Head of Amazon Studios, hosted a panel of Amazon Studios leaders, including Brown; Purohit; Javiera Balmacera, Head of Originals, Spanish-Speaking Latin America, Amazon Studios; Malu Miranda, Head of Originals, Brazil, Amazon Studios; and Erika North, Head of Asia-Pacific Originals, Amazon Studios.
 In an industry heavily dominated by men, these women are changing the global face of entertainment.

-“All of these female leaders running the various parts of our organization that are so critical to our success have an organic eye toward diversity and discovering talent, and lifting up voices that need to be heard,” says Salke.
+“All of these female leaders running the various parts of our organisation that are so critical to our success have an organic eye toward diversity and discovering talent, and lifting up voices that need to be heard,” says Salke.
 “It really is the game-changer, as far as how authentic and original the content feels and connects with audiences around the world.”

 Here’s how these leaders are approaching content to transform the stories the world streams.